Injury Attorneys | Restoring LivesTM

 In a case that shows a disturbing lack of concern for human welfare, a woman died recently only minutes after being forced to leave the hospital.
 Barbara Dawson had been admitted to Calhoun-Liberty Hospital in Blountstown, Florida, to treat abdominal pain.
 After receiving treatment, Dawson was told that she was being discharged.
-She refused to leave, however, and early on the morning of December 21st the police were called to remove her.
-When she would not go voluntarily, the responding officer charged her with disorderly conduct and trespassing and with the help of a paramedic ultimately placed her in handcuffs.
+She refused to leave, however, and early on the morning of December 21, 2015, the police were called to remove her.
+When she would not go voluntarily, the responding officer charged her with disorderly conduct and trespassing and, with the help of a paramedic, ultimately placed her in handcuffs.

 Dawson’s family is considering a lawsuit against the hospital and local police.
-The Florida Department of Health is also investigating.
+The Florida Department of Health is also investigating the incident.

 An attorney speaking on behalf of the family summed up the situation succinctly: “Why didn’t she get the benefit of the doubt?
 Why didn’t she get the benefit of the humanity from the hospital and the police officer?”

 The details of this case raise disturbing questions all around.
 On the medical side, why were hospital staff so insistent that Dawson leave, despite her complaints that she in fact felt sick?
 Why, if reports are accurate, did they not examine her more thoroughly?
 Why, after she collapsed in the parking lot, did it take 18 minutes for a physician to arrive and recognize the dangerous state she was in?

 From the police side, why was a police officer allowed to get involved in her medical treatment?
 According to the arresting officer’s own report, it was he who disconnected the oxygen hose that had been used by Dawson.
 Why would non-medical staff ever be allowed to take this kind of action, even with the approval of hospital staff?
 Why, in any case, was a police officer called to remove a discharged patient who insisted she still needed treatment?